Symantec Internet Security Threat Report Published (65p For Your Email Account)

 It’s all cheap as chips for the criminal, yet the consequences for the victim can be devastating.
-This is down to the fact that many people record a lot of personal information within their e-mails, such as receipts, CV’s and such.
+This is down to the fact that many people record a lot of personal information within their e-mails, such as receipts, CVs and such.
 The threat of ID fraud is becoming more evident with the number of cases increasing year upon year.
-Clearly previous public awareness campaigns about how to be safe online aren’t working or it’s just the people who are newer to the Internet that are being caught out, although I doubt that is the case, if anything it could be experiences internet users getting lazy/sloppy with their approach to internet security.
+Clearly, previous public awareness campaigns about how to be safe online aren’t working or it’s just the people who are newer to the Internet that is being caught out, although I doubt that is the case if anything it could be that experienced internet users getting lazy/sloppy with their approach to internet security.

 He advised users to “keep trying to change your password as often as possible” and to be watchful of signs their account is compromised.
 Hacked account holders should have their password reset by the provider, or ideally open a completely new account, Mallon added.